maleckyy/maleckyy/README.md

 Im IT student from Poland.
-I especially like java and html launguage.
+I especially like js.
 Im is also interested in producing music.

-- 🌱I’m currently working on my engineering thesis

--  I’m currently learning theory of music.🤔
--
--  💬 Ask me about anything :D
+💬 Ask me about anything :D